sckott/cowsay/README.md

 #>
 #>
 #>  -------------
-#> When a Certain Guru rips strips off people (God knows he's done it to me often enough) on this list, there's a damned good reason for it.
+#> No matter how much progress is made by the developers of screen readers somehow PDF remains less than accessible.
+It's a bit like a failed relationship in which one partner tries to win the other back with expensive gifts.
-#>  Rolf Turner
+#>  Paul R. Stanley
-#>  in a discussion about whether a friendly mailing list with more 'customer service' attitude than R-help was needed
+#>  in a discussion about text-to-speech processors for the benefit of blind users of LaTeX
-#>  R-help
+#>  texhax mailing list
-#>  December 2003
+#>  March 2009
 #>  --------------
 #>               \
 #>                \